The multilingual website designed to explain principles of legal stay in Poland is: http://udsc.gov.pl

 4. proof of accommodation (Polish: zameldowanie) [e.g. taken from your dormitory’s reception desk, or from your landlord],

-7. document(s) confirming medical insurance (caution: the insurance should cover the entire residence period inquired in the application, and state the amount of coverage),
+7. document(s) confirming medical insurance valid in Poland (caution: the insurance should cover the entire residence period inquired in the application, and state the amount of coverage),

 8. document(s) confirming the premise for stay in Poland [the basis for it; such as confirmation from the University (see below)],

 The official language is Polish.
 Documents issued in any other language must be translated into Polish by a sworn translator (with official certification legal in Poland).
 You may contact the ISO for a list of sworn translators in Lodz.